ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The scope of the list is to provide information about the software images intended to be running within the related entity.

 The model supports scenarios where multiple software modules can be images intended to be running within the entity.
-For example, on a network element an Operating System and an Application software modules can be intended to be running; in the same way, on a component like a circuit pack a boot-loader, a firmware and one or more FPGA software modules can be intended to be running.
+For example, one Operating System and one or more Application software modules can be intended to be running in a network element, and, in the same way, one boot-loader, one firmware and one or more Field-Programmable Gate Array (FPGA) software modules can be intended to be running on a component like a circuit pack.

 For each software module, intended to be running, the name and version information is provided.

-The management of inactive/standby software modules and of the software upgrade or downgrade life-cycle are outside the scope of the base inventory model and can be addressed in other models which augment the base inventory model such as the model under definition in {{?I-D.ietf-ivy-network-inventory-software}}.
+The management of inactive/standby software modules and of the software upgrade or downgrade life-cycle are outside the scope of the base inventory model and can be addressed in other models which augment the base inventory model such as the model defined in {{?I-D.ietf-ivy-network-inventory-software}}.

-The software and hardware components share the same attributes of the component and have similar replaceable requirements.
-Generally, the device also has other software data, for example, one or more software patch information.
+The software and hardware components share the same attributes of the component and have similar replaceability requirements.
+Generally, the device also has other software data, for example, one or more records of software patches that have been applied.

-The software components lifecycle (like activation, deactivation, installation, storage, removal, etc.) is outside the scope of this document and defined in other documents such as {{?I-D.ietf-ivy-network-inventory-software}}.
+The software components lifecycle (such as activation, deactivation, installation, storage, removal, etc.) is outside the scope of this document and defined in other documents such as {{?I-D.ietf-ivy-network-inventory-software}}.

 ## Changes Since RFC 8348